 organic systems, 2) education on the agronomic, economic, and socio-political elements of

 seed work, and 3) legal and cultural advocacy toward policies that support organic agriculture

 and farmers’ rights to save seed.
 Our approach emphasizes relationship building and network

 Seed grows an equitable, abundant, and resilient future of food.

-Organic Seed Alliance is a 501(c)(3) nonprofit that advances ethical seed solutions to meet food and farming needs in a changing world.
+Organic Seed Alliance is a 501(c)(3) nonprofit that puts the power of seed into the hands of growers.
 Our work ensures an abundant and diverse supply of ecologically grown seed, tended in perpetuity by skilled and diverse communities of seed stewards.
 To advance this mission, we serve growers working with seed across the US at any scale through participatory research, practical education, policy advocacy, and network development.
 We prioritize partnerships with organizations and individuals aligned with our values, and we convene spaces where divergent viewpoints can be expressed and explored.
 In all our work, we ally ourselves with and embrace opportunities to amplify movements for community sovereignty, racial equity, and social justice.